tailless/webvr/README.md

 }
 ```

-### Create Panorama
+## Create Panorama

 - Create a Sphere geometry (BufferGeometry for performance )
 - Invert the geometry on the x-axis so that all of the faces point inward, so that the image projects on the inside of a sphere
-- Create basic mesh material with a map
+- Create basic material with a map
 - Load a panoramic, [equirectangular](https://en.wikipedia.org/wiki/Equirectangular_projection) image as texture
+- Attach geometry & material to a mesh,
+- Disable matrixAutoUpdate (performance) - our mesh will not move
+- Add panorama mesh to scene

 ```
 function createPanorama() {